Klipper3d/klipper/docs/Sensorless_Homing.md

 ## Limitations
 Be sure that your mechanical components are able to handle the load of the carriage bumping into the limit of the axis repeatedly.
 Especially spindles (on the Z axis) might generate a lot of force.
 Homing a Z axis by bumping the nozzle into the printing surface might not be a good idea.

 Further, sensorless homing might not be accurate enough for you printer.
-While homing X and Y axes on a cartesian machine can work well, homing a delta printer this way can lead to problems.
+While homing X and Y axes on a cartesian machine can work well, homing the Z axis is generally not accurate enough and results in inconsistent first layer height.
+Homing a delta printer sensorless is not advisable due to missing accuracy.

-Also the stall detection of the stepper driver is dependant on the mechanical load on the motor, the motor current and the motor temperature (coil resistance).
+Further, the stall detection of the stepper driver is dependant on the mechanical load on the motor, the motor current and the motor temperature (coil resistance).

-Sensorless homing works best at low motor speeds.
+Sensorless homing works best at medium motor speeds.
+For very slow speeds (less than 10 RPM) the motor does not generate significant back EMF and the TMC2130 cannot reliably detect motor stalls.
+Further, at very high speeds, the back EMF of the motor approaches the supply voltage of the motor, so the TMC2130 cannot detect stalls anymore.
+For more details on limitations refer to section 14 (stallGuard2
+Load Measurement) in the TMC2130 datasheet.

 ## Configuration
 To enable sensorless homing add a section to configure the TMC2130 stepper driver to your `printer.cfg`: